NCSS Conference Registration Scholarships for First-Time Attendees

 - The school is in district in which at least 20% of its students are from families living below the poverty line.
 OR

 - The school receives Title 1 funding.
 If you are not sure whether your school meets any one of these criteria, consult your principal or district office for clarification.

 Why do I need to get support from my principal or other administrator to apply?

 In order to take full advantage of the conference, you will need permission to be absent from your classroom on Friday, November 21, 2014.
 You will also need financial support to cover the cost of a substitute.
 Your principal or administrator may be able to access professional development funds that will defray some of these expenses.

 Now that I know I qualify, how do I apply?

 Applying is easy.
-Once you have received permission from your principal or administrator to attend the 2013 conference, simply fill out the online 2013 NCSS First Timer Conference Scholarship Form .
-Be sure to attach a current resume to the form where indicated.
+Once you have received permission from your principal or administrator to attend the 2014 conference, simply fill out the online 2014 NCSS First Timer Conference Scholarship Form .
+Be sure to attach a current resume as a Word document or PDF to the online form where indicated.
 Hit the submit button and you are done.

 What is the deadline for application?

 All scholarship applications must be submitted online to NCSS by September 28, 2014.
 However, we encourage you to apply early while administrators are still budgeting professional development funds for the 2014-2015 school year.
 If your district is planning to fund your registration, please do NOT apply for a First Timer Scholarship.

 When will I find out if I received a scholarship?